Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.

 www.HSSCAF.com

-Thank you for supporting a mission that keeps history alive, visible, and flying.
+Thank you for supporting a mission that honors past generations and supports future ones!
 We’re honored to share this experience with you.